spring-attic/spring-cloud-dataflow-prometheus-service-discovery/README.md

+# spring-cloud-dataflow-prometheus-service-discovery is no longer actively maintained by VMware, Inc.

 # Spring Cloud Data Flow - Prometheus Service Discovery (for Dev/Test only)

 > NOTE: This tool should be used only for test/demo purposes!
 Don't use it in production!